Robert A. Blake, Jr

-Rob has received an AV Preeminent Peer Review Rating from Martindale Hubbell in the categories of White Collar Crime, Criminal Law, and Litigation.
-In addition, he has been selected as a member of The National Trial Lawyers Top 100 Trial Lawyers.
+Rob has received an AV Preeminent Peer Review Rating from Martindale Hubbell in the categories of White Collar Crime, Criminal Law, and Litigation, and has also been selected as a member of The National Trial Lawyers Top 100 Trial Lawyers.

 Rob is admitted to practice law in North Carolina and in the United States District Courts for the Western, Middle and Eastern Districts of North Carolina, and the United States Court of Appeals for the Fourth Circuit and the United States Court of Appeals for the Tenth Circuit.

 Rob engages in a litigation practice in which he represents individuals and businesses in white collar criminal investigations, criminal cases, qui tam cases, class action litigation, and other civil litigation.
+Rob has also conducted internal investigations for hospitals, businesses and Boards of Directors for corporate clients.
 Rob’s representation of clients in civil litigation includes the representation of plaintiffs in both class action litigation and qui tam lawsuits.
 Since joining the law firm in 1999, Rob has represented physicians, medical billing and coding personnel, and other employees of medical practices in qui tam whistleblower lawsuits filed under the federal False Claims Act, the Anti-Kickback Statute, the Federal Physician Self-Referral Statute (or Stark Law), and the NC False Claims Act.
 These cases have involved issues of false and fraudulent billing of Medicaid and Medicare services, upcoding, improper referrals and illegal kickbacks.

-Member: Mecklenburg County and North Carolina Bar Associations; North Carolina Advocates of Justice; Federal Bar Association for the Western District of North Carolina (Treasurer)
+• President, Federal Bar Association for the Western District of North Carolina (2018-2019)